mksaraf/kubernetes-lab-tutorial/content/setup.md

     mkdir -p /etc/cni/bin
     tar -xvf cni-plugins-amd64-v0.6.0.tgz -C /etc/cni/bin

+The IP address space for containers will be allocated from the ``10.38.0.0/16`` cluster range assigned to each Kubernetes worker through the node registration process.
+Based on the above configuration each worker will be set with a 24-bit subnet

+    * kubew03 10.38.3.0/24
+    * kubew04 10.38.4.0/24
+    * kubew05 10.38.5.0/24

-Then configure the CNI networking according to the subnets above.
-For example, on the kubew03 worker node
+Then configure the CNI networking according to the subnets above

     mkdir -p /etc/cni/config